Free GRE Sample Questions with Full Explanations

 Verbal Reasoning Sample Questions

 The GRE Verbal section has three question types: Text Completion, Sentence Equivalence, and Reading Comprehension.
-Each sample below is followed by a full explanation of the reasoning process.
+The samples below include all three types across a range of difficulty levels.
+Each question is followed by a complete explanation of the reasoning process.

 The scientist's reputation for (i) __________ was so well established that when her latest paper appeared to contradict decades of received wisdom, the community's initial reaction was not dismissal but (ii) __________; even her fiercest critics conceded that her arguments, however (iii) __________, demanded serious engagement.